brundonsmith/bagel/docs/docs/highlights.md

     }
 ```

-Bagel can figure out what type something is at runtime:
+Bagel can figure out whether something matches a type at runtime:

 ```
 type Person = {